Creating a Successful Flight Crew CV

 - List simulator time separately.
 Most airlines are looking for your actual flight time.

-- If you are applying as a direct-entry-captain, most airlines will need your actual command time, both total, and on the types you have flown.
+- If you apply for a direct-entry-captain position, most airlines will need your actual command time, both total, and on the types you have flown.
 PIC and PICUS time may or may not count, but actual time as aircraft commander is always relevant.